verberktstan/crashmas24/README.md

 # crashmas24
-Advent of code 2024 in clojure
+Advent of code 2024 solutions in Clojure, with a focus on function composition and higher order functions.